clehner/abstract-pull-git-repo/README.md

 - `cb`: function called after all objects and refs have been read.

   - `err`: error if updating the refs or reading the objects failed.
     If truthy, the repo will not have been updated

+#### `repo.uploadPack(refs, pack, idx, cb(err))`

+Update a repo by adding a packfile and index file to it and/or updating its refs.
+This may only be done by the feed owner.
+Implementing this method is optional since it is only an optimization over pushing individual objects with `repo.update()`

+- `refs`: readable stream of ref updates.
+Same as in `repo.update(refs, ...)`

+- `pack`: `read(abort, next(end, buf))`

+  readable stream of packfile data to add to the repo

+- `idx`: `read(abort, next(end, buf))`

+  readable stream of pack index file data for the packfile

+- `cb`: function called after the packfile and refs have been read.

+  - `err`: error if updating the refs or reading the packfile stream failed.
+    If truthy, the repo will not have been updated

 ## Test Suite